vitoziv/moves-ios-sdk/README.md

 - Open your existing project.
 - Drag the **moves-ios-sdk** folder from the example project into your Xcode project.
 - Make sure the “Copy items into destination group’s folder (if needed)” checkbox is checked.
-- In this case you need to add [AFNetworking](https://github.com/AFNetworking/AFNetworking) to your project

 ##Get ClientId and ClientSecret
 When you register your app with Moves, it will provide you with a **Client ID** and **Client secret**.
 They identify your app to Moves's API.